jmk1229/SQL-_Portfolio/README.md

 # SQL-_Portfolio
-A collection of my sample SQL files.
-MUSIC File
+A collection of my sample SQL script.
+Written from a MUSIC File database in SQL Esseential Training course

 Ex 1.
 /* Pull Names and Emails